-For centuries, families in Europe have been using amber necklaces for teething babies as a traditional aid.
+For centuries, families in Europe have used an amber teething necklace for teething babies as a traditional aid.
 The Celts, Romans, Greeks, Chinese, Arabs and people from the Nordic regions all value the healing properties of amber.

 Amber originates from prehistoric pine trees that date back 50 million years.
 When worn against the skin, the warmth emanated by the body releases succinic oils from the amber – which is known to have pain killing properties and heals wounds.

 Nobel Prize winning scientist, Robert Koch, studied the properties of succinic acid and confirmed its positive traits.
 He also established its safety by determining that there was no danger of succinic acid building up within the body.

 In TCM amber is also believed to calm the mind and spirit.

 What is an amber teething necklace?

 Amber necklaces used for teething babies are around 12 inches long and weigh in about 8 grams.
 They come in a variety of colours ranging from light yellow to dark honey.
 The lighter coloured necklaces are believed to be more effective.